AgonConsole8/agon-docs/docs/MOS.md

 RUN
 ```

 The manner in which this file is executed differs slightly between Quark 1.04 and the Console8 releases.
-Quark will blindly execute the commands and silently carry on if there is an error, whereas Console8 will stop execution if there is an error in the file, report the error as well as which line the error occurred on.
+Quark will blindly execute the commands and silently carry on if there is an error, whereas Console8 releases will stop execution if there is an error in the file, report the error as well as which line the error occurred on.
+MOS 2.x uses the [`Exec` command](mos/Star-Commands.md#exec) to run the file, whereas Quark uses a different method.

 As of Console8 MOS 2.2.0 the autoexec.txt file will run on every boot.
 Previous versions of MOS (including Quark 1.04) would only run the autoexec.txt file on a "hard reset" (i.e. a power cycle, or press of the reset button) and not on a soft reset (i.e. a `CTRL+ALT+DEL`).

+As of Console8 MOS 3.0, at boot time the system will look for a file named `!boot.obey` in the root folder of the SD card, and run that file using the [`Obey` command](mos/Star-Commands.md#obey).
+If that file is not found, it will look for a file named `autoexec.obey`.
+If that is also not found it will fall back to looking for `autoexec.txt` and running that using the `Exec` command.

 ## Soft Boot